davidejones/integrations-core/postgres/README.md

 ## Setup

+The Datadog Agent collects telemetry directly from the database by logging in as a read-only user.

 ### Agent Installation

 The PostgreSQL check is packaged with the Agent.
 To start gathering your PostgreSQL metrics and logs, [install the Agent][2].